 Before applying for your student visa in Ireland, you must apply to an Irish University.
 The message of acceptance from the university is an important document.

 STEP 2: Apply for the student visa online

-After you receive your acceptance into the university, you can fill in your application for the student visa in Ireland.
+After you receive your acceptance into the university, you can fill in your application for Ireland's student visa.
 Fill in the details required in the application.